Tslater01/fourier-shift/README.md

 Requires Python 3.12 and, for practical runtimes, an NVIDIA GPU (developed on an RTX 4060, 8 GB).
 CPU works but is slow.
-Commands below are PowerShell (Windows 11); on Linux/macOS substitute `source .venv/bin/activate` and forward-slash paths — no code is platform-specific.
+Commands below are PowerShell (Windows 11); on Linux/macOS substitute `source .venv/bin/activate` and forward-slash paths, no code is platform-specific.

 ```powershell
 python -m venv .venv